tanyamoore/shopee-cart/README.md

 ## Notes
+* If you have questions and concerns you can create discussion, Go to "Discussion" tab then create New
 * Data should only in the client side you can use `localStorage`, `Singleton variable`, or `state management` library
 * Don't over Architect it